iKontroller

 Q: How do I create custom layouts?

-A: On iOS, tap the "Layouts" button, then "+" to create a new layout.
-Add controls from the palette and position/resize them as needed.
-Map the buttons and joysticks to keyboard keys
+A: On your iPhone/iPad, navigate to "My Layouts", then click "+" to create a new layout.
+Add controls and position/resize them as needed in editor mode.
+Assign the buttons/joysticks/gyrosticks to keyboard keys in mapping mode

 Q: Is my data being sent to any servers?

-A: No. All communication is direct between your iOS device and Mac.
+A: No. All communication is direct between your iPhone/iPad and Mac.
 We don't collect, store, or transmit any data to external servers.
 See our Privacy Policy for details.

 Troubleshooting